Getting involved on campus makes the college experience

-In my second term at Walnut Hill College while attending the Student Life point ceremony, I encountered a few upperclassmen who went above and beyond their mandatory 5 point a term requirement by getting around 80 points for one term.
-Those upperclassmen said that they got those points by having a combination of a passion for what they do and sticking to their goal of always wanting to learn more.
-That was an eye-opening moment for me, because I saw how getting involved on campus could push you to keep your mind open to new possibilities, and it showed me that to progress in the hospitality industry sometimes you need a focused mind set on finishing what you started.
+In my second term at Walnut Hill College, while attending the Student Life and Learning Awards Ceremony, I encountered a few upperclassmen who went above and beyond getting their mandatory minimum of five points a term by getting around 80 points for one term.
+Those upperclassmen said that they got those points by having a combination of a passion for what they do and a dedication to their goal of always wanting to learn more.
+That was an eye-opening moment for me because I saw how getting involved on campus could push you to keep your mind open to new possibilities, and it showed me that, to progress in the hospitality industry, sometimes you need a focused mindset on finishing what you started.

-Another way that I have seen students get involved on campus would be helping Community Education classes held at the college for the public.
-Community education classes are a series of classes focusing on different cuisines and food styles for people interested in learning certain aspects of cooking and baking, taught by chefs from Walnut Hill College and sometimes Chefs from local well known restaurants.
-In those classes, you can be asked to be in the BOH assisting the chefs while they teach the class or you can even help serve the food that the students cooked in that class so they can have an enjoyable dining experience.
-People from all over Philadelphia and sometimes other areas come to the classes and it is learning experience for both them and our student helpers.
+Another way that I have seen students get involved on campus would be volunteering during Community Education classes held at the College for the public.
+Community Education classes focus on different cuisines and food styles for people interested in learning certain aspects of cooking and baking, taught by chefs from Walnut Hill College and sometimes chefs from local, well-known restaurants.
+In those classes, volunteers may be asked to assist the chefs while they teach the class or to help serve the food that the students cooked so they can have an enjoyable dining experience.
+People from all over Philadelphia and sometimes other areas come to the classes, and it is learning experience for both them and our student volunteers.

 The following are some accounts from Daniel Singer on ways he has gotten involved on campus: